 No. according to the HMRC legislation, you must be an employee to be eligible for the salary sacrifice scheme since you’re according with the employer to diversify your employment’s terms and conditions to acquire a benefit in place of a salary.

-Small organizations can utilize salary sacrifice schemes and there are many salary sacrifice providers that specialize in serving smaller companies.
+Small organizations can utilize salary sacrifice schemes and many salary sacrifice providers specialize in serving smaller companies.

 What Are Some of The Usual Car Prices?

-Here are a number of salary sacrifice monthly rentals.
+Here are several salary sacrifice monthly rentals.
 With the rental comprising insurance, just like any policy, the costs will vary a little in proportion to the driver’s age and location.
 Monthly rentals also vary according to the driver’s annual mileage.

 Such prices encompass the net salary figures, such that you will go from your pay packet each month after tax.